Noah2610/deathfloor/docs/DESIGN.md

 - Room to room traversal:
   After a short transition teleport player to new room. new room is seperate tmx / json, so different rooms can have different room sizes / camera settings / zoom level?

+### Player mechanics (movement and weaponary) per level
+- Pitch:
+When a new level is unlocked, the player is restricted to certain movement and weapon mechanics to enable "precise and concrete" level design.
+However, when the player has beaten the level, it can be replayed with the movement and weapon mechanics of other, already beaten levels. - beating levels globally unlocks their respective mechanics for other, already beaten levels.
+I would imagine this system to be built upon "slots" - each level gives the player a set (?) amount of available weapon and movement slots that are filled with certain mechanics and can, after initially beating the level, be filled by the player with mechanics of their choice.
+Such a system would enable high replayability and gameplay diversity by pretty much only utilizing already existent mechanics -> ressource efficent.
+The only completely new system would be the interactable slot UI.

 - Camera
   Limited by level borders